 The Newark Museum of Art

 Explore the arts from around the world at The Newark Museum of Art, with various galleries from Global Africa and Decorative Arts to a picturesque Museum Garden with rotating exhibits.
 Kids can participate in multiple interactive activities, engaging them in geology, fire safety, renewable energy, and outer space.
 In MakerSPACE, little ones are introduced to the museum’s collections through songs, art, and storytelling.
-Special family events such as movie nights and community art projects are frequently offered too.
-The museum has timed tickets at $10 for adults and $8 for kids.
+Special family events such as movie nights and community art projects are frequently offered, too.

 49 Washington Street, Newark, NJ 07102